soujatyaroy-web/url-shortener/README.md

 A production-grade URL shortener service engineered for high throughput, structural integrity, and minimal redirection latency.
 This platform utilizes a modern three-tier decoupled architecture to separate static front-end asset delivery from highly optimized, type-safe backend execution paths.

 ---
+## Product Use Case Definition

+When a user has a long, unwieldy URL that needs to be shared across character-constrained or visually public channels, they want to submit the URL to a reliable compression service that converts it into a shorter version, so that they can distribute a clean, shareable link.
+When the user clicks on the shortened url, they want to be forwarded to their original destination instantly.

+## Success Metric
+**Link Creation Volume**: Total number of URLs generated per day
+**Daily Active User**: Total number of unique users who perform Shorten URL action within a single 24-hour window.
+**Click-Through Rate**: The percentage of users who click on Shorten URL action out of total page views.
+**Link Generation Latency**: The time it takes to generate and display back a short link on submit of of long url.
+**Redirection Latency**: The time it takes to map a short link to a long URL

+## Out of Scope
+**User Authentication & Session Management**: No multi-tenant user accounts, login flows, or secure cookie sessions will be introduced in this phase.
+**Link Expiration & Automatic Cleanup Automation**: Granular cron-job deletion of expired links or database table vacuums are omitted from this current core iteration.
+**Custom Branded Domains**: Users cannot put up their own domains.
+Everything goes through a mock base domain.
+**Deep User Dashboard**: No complex frontend visualization engine, charts, or geographic maps in this initial version.

+---
 ## 1. System Architecture Overview

 ### 1.1 Deployment & Infrastructure Strategy